-ELEMENT G (7) MEANS TO ACHIEVE STUDENT POPULATION BALANCE REFLECTIVE OF THE ROSELAND SCHOOL DISTRICT
+ELEMENT G (7) MEANS TO ACHIEVE RACIAL/ETHNIC BALANCE REFLECTIVE OF THE ROSELAND SCHOOL DISTRICT

-The means by which the charter school will achieve a balance of racial and ethnic pupils, special education pupils, and English learner pupils, including redesignated fluent English proficient pupils, as defined by the evaluation rubrics in Section 52064.5, that is reflective of the general population residing within the territorial jurisdiction of the school district to which the charter petition is submitted.
+The means by which the charter school will achieve a racial and ethnic balance among its pupils that is reflective of the general population residing within the territorial jurisdiction of the school district to which the charter petition is submitted.

-- Education Code Section 47605(c)(5)(G)
+- Education Code Section 47605 (b)(5)(G)

-The Charter School will strive to achieve a balance of racial and ethnic pupils, special education pupils, and English learner pupils, including redesignated fluent English proficient pupils, amongst its student population that is reflective of population of the territorial jurisdiction of the District.
+The Charter School will strive to achieve a racial and ethnic balance amongst its student population that is reflective of population of the territorial jurisdiction of the District.
 The Charter School shall implement these efforts with a student recruitment strategy aimed at attracting a broad base of students and providing services for Charter School students that would serve a broad base of students.